 My Top Tips

-♥ The flower cookie cutter I used was 3 ⅜" in diameter.
-This is just the right size for the cookie dough to easily fit inside the cup of a mini muffin pan and have the petals fan out on top of the pan.
+♡ The flower cookie cutter I used was 3 ⅜" in diameter.
+This is just the right size for the cookie dough to fit inside the cup of a mini muffin pan and have the petals fan out on top of the pan.

 Variations

-Either way you make them they are absolutely delicious!
-There really is nothing cuter than something small and these s'mores cookies are a perfect 2 bite treat.
+Either way, you make them they are absolutely delicious.
+These smores cookies are a perfect 2 bite treat!

 I like to break the petals from the cookie cup and eat them one by one.
-The sugar cookie is sweet and the center is both crunchy and chewy.
+The sugar cookie is sweet and the center is both chewy and gooey.
 I bet you can't eat just one!

 📖 Recipe